178shivam178/kaggle_problems/Flower_classification/reedme.md

-Hii Everyone this was my first competetion on kaggle.from this competetion I have learnt many thing like-TPU Training,to use TFrec File
+Hii Everyone this was my first competetion on kaggle.from this competetion I have learnt many thing like-TPU Training,to use TFrec File for Initially start, kaggle  had provided a notebook to understand tfrec file and how to use it.

 In this copetetion I got 76th rank by using only one Model EfficientB7. complete details---